nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Welcome to the **Staff-Snap** User Guide!

 **Staff-Snap** is a desktop app for Hiring Managers like you to manage the hiring and tracking of applicants, optimised for use via a [Command Line Interface (CLI)](#glossary).
-Used by hiring managers in companies around the globe, it is effective, easy-to-use and reliable, making the hiring process a much more enjoyable experience.
+Used by Hiring Managers in companies around the globe, it is effective, easy-to-use and reliable, making the hiring process a much more enjoyable experience.

 The purpose of this guide is to get you familiar with the features of **Staff-Snap**.
-These features range from the simple task of adding an applicant to being able to calculate an applicant's score from their ratings in the interview stages.
+These features range from the simple task of adding an applicant to being able to sort your applicants by their overall score.
 Every single feature is explained in this guide.
-You can check out the [Table of Contents](#table-of-contents) to navigate to a feature you might be interested in using.

-To begin using this guide, ensure you meet the [Minimum System Requirements](#minimum-system-requirements).
-Once this is done, go to the [Quick Start](#quick-start) section to get the app up and running.
-Once you have done so, please feel free to go through the features sections to find out what features **Staff-Snap** has installed.
+To begin using this guide, ensure you meet the [Minimum System Requirements](#minimum-system-requirements) to run **Staff-Stap**.
+Once this is done, go to the [Quick Start](#quick-start) section to get the application up and running.
+Once you have done so, feel free to go through the [Features](#features) section to find out about the features **Staff-Snap** offers.
 We recommend going through it in the order of this guide but any order works as well!
-You may check out our table of contents to jump to any section of your choice.
+You may check out our [Table of Contents](#table-of-contents) to jump to any section of your choice.

 <br>